-Its geographical location – the only French region bordering Belgium, Luxembourg, Germany, and Switzerland – makes of the Grand Est an interesting cultural melting pot which can be clearly seen in its architecture and tasted in its gastronomy.
+Its geographical location – bordering Belgium, Luxembourg, Germany, and Switzerland – makes the Grand Est region an interesting cultural melting pot that can be clearly seen in its architecture and tasted in its gastronomy.

-Strasburg is the region’s largest city, and also its administrative capital but cities like Reims, Metz or Nancy are also great Grand Est destinations for weekend getaways.
+Strasbourg is the region’s largest city and also its administrative capital.
+Cities like Reims, Metz, or Nancy are also great Grand Est destinations for weekend getaways.

 If you have some extra time, take the road to explore quaint villages and taste some great wines and champagnes, without forgetting the region’s beautiful mountains, forests, and lakes.

 The Grand Est region is divided into nine departments: Ardennes, Aube, Marne, Haute-Marne, Meurthe-et-Moselle, Meuse, Moselle, Bas-Rhin, Haut-Rhin, and Vosges.

 Haven’t you visited the Grand Est region yet?
 Let us tell you the best things to do in Grand Est, France.